kbralten/pynq_to_zynq/loopback/loopback_step4.md

 ### **Part B: Building the Linux SDK**

-To compile code for the Zynq's Linux OS (which uses glibc and kernel headers), we cannot use a bare-metal compiler.
-We must generate the official Linux SDK for our specific build.
+To compile code for the Zynq's Linux OS, we need the **Platform SDK**.

+**Why do we need this?**
+The SDK is a standalone, distributable package containing the cross-compiler (`arm-linux-gnueabi-gcc`) and the system roots (`sysroot`).
+*   **Portability:** You can zip this SDK, send it to a software developer on a different team, and they can compile apps for your custom board *without* installing Vivado or PetaLinux.
+*   **Consistency:** It ensures everyone compiles against the exact same libraries (glibc, kernel headers) running on the hardware.

 1. Build the SDK:
    Inside your PetaLinux project folder (`loopback_os`), run: